DiamondLightSource/fast_rsm/README.md

 A fast reciprocal space mapper.

-This module depends on two of my other modules:
+This module depends on two other modules:

 https://github.com/DiamondLightSource/diffraction_utils
 is used for the parsing of awkward data formats and for the generation of many